SLMarv/QuaternaryCalculator/README.md

-# Quaternary Calulator
+# Quaternary Calculator
 # Team 1

-This is a simple calculator program that performs operations on quaternary numbers, which are base- 4.
+This is a simple calculator program that performs operations on quaternary numbers, which are base-4.
 This application features an intuitive user interface that allows users to perform operations:
 - Addition
 - Subtraction
 - Multiplication
 - Division

-Along single- number operations using quaternary numbers:
+Alongside single-number operations using quaternary numbers:
 - Square
 - Square- root